gomorpheus/morpheus-docs/library/options/option_types.rst

   - **Radio List:** Populated by Option Lists, presents a selection of radio buttons for the provisioning user LABEL
- This is the input label that typically shows to the left of a custom option PLACEHOLDER
+ This is the input label that typically shows to the left of a custom option ROWS
+ For ``Textarea`` type Option Lists, determines how many text rows will be given when the Input is presented PLACEHOLDER
  Background text that populates inside a field for adding example values, does not set a value DEFAULT VALUE